himsr-lab/CU-HIMSR/README.md

 * Python scripts require a recent version of the [Python 3](https://www.python.org/downloads/) interpreter.

 ### Copyright notices
-inForm™ is a patented automated image analysis software package by Akoya Biosciences and [`phenoptr`](https://github.com/akoyabio/phenoptr), [`phenoptrReports`](https://github.com/akoyabio/phenoptrReports) are part of the Akoya Biosciences Phenoptics™ family of Quantitative Pathology Research Solutions.
+[`phenoptr`](https://github.com/akoyabio/phenoptr), [`phenoptrReports`](https://github.com/akoyabio/phenoptrReports) are part of the Akoya Biosciences Phenoptics™ family of Quantitative Pathology Research Solutions.

+`premessa` is an R package from the Parker Institute for Cancer Immunotherapy for pre-processing of flow and mass cytometry data, that includes panel editing/renaming for FCS files, bead-based normalization and debarcoding .